2017–18 Loyola Ramblers women's basketball team

-The 2017–18 Loyola Ramblers women's basketball team represents Loyola University Chicago during the 2017–18 NCAA Division I women's basketball season.
-The Ramblers, led by second year head coach Kate Achter, play their home games at the Joseph J. Gentile Arena and were members of the Missouri Valley Conference.
-They finished the season 7–23, 5–13 in MVC play to finish in a tie for eighth place.
+The 2017–18 Loyola Ramblers women's basketball team represented Loyola University Chicago during the 2017–18 NCAA Division I women's basketball season.
+The Ramblers, led by second-year head coach Kate Achter, played their home games at the Joseph J. Gentile Arena in Chicago, illinois and were members of the Missouri Valley Conference (MVC).
+They finished the season 7–23, 5–13 in MVC play, to finish in a tie for eighth place.
 They lost in the first round of the Missouri Valley women's tournament to Valparaiso.

 Previous season

-They finished the season 2–28, 2–16 in MVC play to finish in last place.
+The Ramblers finished the 2016–17 season 2–28, 2–16 in MVC play, to finish in tenth (last) place.
 They lost in the first round of the Missouri Valley women's tournament to Bradley.